1. What is a living trust?

 Your living trust agreement:

-A living trust can be an important part -- and in many cases, the most important part -- of your estate plan.
-For more detailed information on estate planning, order a free copy of the State Bar pamphlet Do I Need Estate Planning?
-Simply e-mail your order to email@example.com.
-Or visit the bar's Web site -- www.calbar.ca.gov -- where you'll find the bar's consumer pamphlets, as well as information on ordering them.
-If you don't have access to the Internet, call 1-888-875-LAWS (5297) for information on ordering the pamphlets by mail.
+A living trust can be an important part — and in many cases, the most important part — of your estate plan.
+For more detailed information on estate planning, see the State Bar pamphlet Do I Need Estate Planning?

-If you are the trustee of your own living trust and you become incapacitated, your chosen successor trustee would manage the trust's assets for you.
+If you are the trustee of your own living trust and you become incapacitated, your chosen successor trustee would manage the trust’s assets for you.
 If your assets were not in a living trust, however, someone else would have to manage them.
-How this would be accomplished might depend on whether your assets were separate or community property.
+How this would be accomplished might depend on whether your assets were separate or community property, and whether you have a durable financial power of attorney.
+(Even if you have executed a living trust, it is still recommended that you execute a durable financial power of attorney.
+See #12.)

 If you are married or in a registered domestic partnership, assets acquired by either you or your spouse or domestic partner while married or in the partnership and while a resident of California are community property.
 (Note: In domestic partnerships, earned income is not treated as community property for income tax purposes.)

-On the other hand, any property that you owned before your marriage or registration of your partnership, or that you received as a gift or inheritance during the marriage or partnership, would probably be your separate property.
+On the other hand, any property that you owned before your marriage or registration of your partnership, or that you received as a gift or inheritance during the marriage or partnership, and the earnings or appreciation associated with such property, would probably be your separate property.

-In California, community property could be managed by your spouse or registered domestic partner if he or she is competent.
-If you own separate property (or are not married or in a registered domestic partnership) and you become incapacitated, such assets could be managed by an agent or attorney-in-fact under a power of attorney (See #12); without planning, however, your separate property assets would be subject to a probate court proceeding called a conservatorship.
+In California, most transactions concerning community property could be managed by your spouse or registered domestic partner if he or she is competent.
+If you own separate property (or are not married or in a registered domestic partnership) and you become incapacitated, such assets could be managed by an agent or attorney-in-fact under a durable power of attorney (See #12).
+Without planning, however, some or all of your financial matters would be subject to a probate court proceeding, generally called a conservatorship.

 During the conservatorship process, a judge could determine that you were unable to manage your own finances or to resist fraud or undue influence.
 The court would then appoint someone (a conservator) to manage your assets for you.
 And the conservator would report back to the court on a regular basis.